 The Electricity Directive requires managerial separation of the monopoly businesses from potentially competitive businesses.
 The Gas Directive requires accounting separation only.
 Experience from other liberalised markets highlights the importance of significant separation of monopoly activities from potentially competitive activities.
+Unbundling can help prevent discrimination against third parties in favour of affiliates and abuse of dominant position by a vertically integrated incumbent.
+It can also facilitate the cost-transparency and regulatory intervention in case any of these problems arise.
+For the separation of activities to be truly effective and verifiable, we advocate separation beyond solely accounts unbundling and separation of management and information, to require physical, legal and financial separation of affiliate entities in a new Directive.
+Physical, legal and financial unbundling would imply separation of: management structures, staff (including their career development), assets and liabilities, cash and debt management, information systems, buildings.

-Such experience also suggests that non-discriminatory access to transportation and other services is enhanced by proper separation.
-Looking at the experience of the Electricity Directive to date, there have been allegations that access to, say, the German grids has been hindered due to the integrated nature of the companies offering system access.
-Also, there are instances, in several countries, of applications for access to the system result in the supply arm of the transportation business making competing offers to customers, implying a leakage of information between businesses.
+Looking at the experience with the Electricity Directive to date, there have been allegations that access to power grids has been hindered due to the integrated nature of many companies offering system access.
+Also, there are instances, in several countries, of applications for access to the system resulting in the supply affiliate of the transportation business making competing offers to customers, implying a leakage of information between businesses.

 We believe that all this points towards further unbundling than is currently included in the Gas and Electricity Directives.
-There are at least two alternatives here.
-First, it would seem sensible that the Gas and Electricity Directives are brought into line.
-Second, both could be improved in terms of requirements - physical unbundling being a next logical step.
-Greater unbundling could also be accompanied by stricter penalties for failure to observe the separation requirements.
+As argued above, we believe that the amended Directives should require physical, legal and financial separation.
+We also think that the standard for management unbundling in gas should be brought up to that in electricity.
+The mandate to bring in stricter unbundling should be accompanied by a requirement that Member States introduce effective monitoring and enforcement measures, so that it is achieved in reality.

-Access to the system for all parties
+b) Access to the system for all contracting parties

-Liberalised markets demonstrate a wide range of parties that need access to the system - suppliers, distribution companies, shippers, traders and customers being five distinct groups.
-The implication of 100% eligibility is that there is nbe As such, access to the system should be assumed for all users and potential users, subject of course to any licensing requirements.
+Successfully liberalised markets demonstrate a wide range of parties that need access to the system - suppliers, distribution companies, shippers, traders and end users being five distinct groups.
+The implication of 100% eligibility is that there no longer be a need to define ‘eligible customers.’
+As such, access to the system should be guaranteed under the new Energy Directive for all users and potential users of the system, subject of course to any reasonable licensing requirements.
+We believe that it would be better to define users of the system in a broad sense, as was done in the Danish Electricity Supply Act, for instance.
+The note to the bill defined users of the system to include those companies that use the system for transportation of electricity only, for example companies that trade in electricity, (as well as consumers and generators).
+A similar broad definition in the text of the Directive would exclude the possibility of discrimination against wholesale intermediaries.
+There is, of course, an alternative solution which would entail exhaustive listing out of the categories of possible users of the system, but this appears unnecessarily cumbersome.
+Another successful example of dealing with this problem can be found in the existing German legislation, which gives broad rights of access without any such listing or any definitions at all.
+Such provisions and their application have reinforced the successful opening of the wholesale German power market.

-Access to all services on like terms
+c) Access to all services on like terms